 QuickSearch is the search option at the top of the Libraries homepage.
-It searches both the Libraries collections and most (but not all) of the databases.
+It searches both the Libraries collections and many (but not all) of the databases.
 You need to use QuickSearch to look for ebooks and/or print books.
 If you are searching by topic, there are two ways to limit your search to books.
 See the two boxes below.